fastai/course-v3/docs/start_onepanel.md

 Once you select the GPU you want to use you can select the Spot option which is the lowest cost but occasionally the GPU will pause when demand is really high.
 Your data will persist - so no worries.

-Click “RESTART” and your Notebook will reboot in under 5 mins.
+Click 'RESTART' and your Notebook will reboot in under 5 mins.

-## Step 3: Pausing your workspace
+## Step 3: Pausing your Notebook

 Click the tab near the top of the browser and a dialog box should pop up:

 <img alt="workspace" src="/images/onepanel/upgrade_workspace_1.png" class="screenshot">

-Click "Pause"
+Click 'Pause'

 <img alt="pause workspace" src="/images/onepanel/workspace_pause.png" class="screenshot">